chernheng/FPGA-Controller/README.md

 ### Software
 #### Server
-- To get the Server up and running, navigate to the tcp_server folder.
+- To get the Server up and running, navigate to the `tcp_server` folder.
     1. Run `make`.
     2. Run `./server`.

-#### Client
+#### Client and FPGA Host
-- To get the Client up and running, navigate to the tcp_client folder.
+- To get the Client up and running, navigate to the `tcp_client` folder.
     1. Run `make network`.
     2. Run `./network`.
     3. Enter IP address of Server and player name when prompted.

-### FPGA Host
 - To get the FPGA Host up and running:
     1. Run `./hardware/inout/host_pexpect_server.py` in base directory.
+    2. To ensure the FPGA is in a known state, reset it by pressing `KEY0` immediately after running the Python script.

+- Subsequently, look at the Client screen.
+Your FPGA should display a `0` on `HEX5`.
+When this happens, press `KEY1`.
+- Enjoy the game!